Can I drink alcohol when I am trying to lose weight?

-Good news: yes you can.
+Good news: yes you can drink alcohol when you are trying to lose weight.
 However, here are a few things to consider when deciding whether or not to have a drink.

 1. Alcohol is a high kilojoule (calorie) macronutrient

 Alcohol is a macronutrient just like fat or protein (except it has no nutritional importance) and therefore it still contains kilojoules.
 In fact, alcohol in higher in kilojoules per gram than carbohydrates or protein at 29kj/g (compared to 17kj/g for carbs and protein) and this isn’t including any mixers!1 This doesn’t mean you can’t have any alcohol – it just means you need to take into account these kilojoules the same as you would if you were to have an extra piece of choccy after dinner.

 Remember, to lose weight we need to be in a calorie deficit, so consider the amount of alcohol you are drinking over the week.
 The NHMRC recommends at least two alcohol free days over the course of one week .
 If you are consuming alcohol every day, particularly if you consume more than one drink on each occasion, this will make it more difficult for you to lose weight due to the added kilojoules.

 Alcohol does not contain fibre, fat, protein or any other nutrients which contribute to nourishing your body or keeping you full for any amount of time.
 In fact, alcohol can speed up the digestion process for some people which might lead you to feeling more hungry than if you hadn’t had any alcohol at all .

 Mixers!
 This is arguably the most important factor to consider when choosing to drink if you are trying to lose weight.
 Why?
 Mixers are typically things such as sugar sweetened beverages, juice (typically not the freshly squeezed, pulp-included type) or tonic water.